East High School (Waterloo, Iowa): Athletics

 The East High Trojans have a long tradition of athletics in high school achievements and in athletes who have gone on to play collegiately and professionally.
 Alumni include NFL all-Pro punter and 1980s All-Decade Team member Reggie Roby, NFL wide receiver/returner J.J.
 Moses, and MLB player Rich Folkers.

 East High's men's basketball team is the marquee program at the school and has a long tradition of success, consistently reaching the state tournament and cracking national rankings at times.
 The Trojans have won state tournaments in 1974 (Class 2A), 1990 (3A) and 2003 (4A), and were runners-up in 1960 (A), 1991 (3A), 2002 (4A), and 2004 (4A).
 Head Coach Steve McGraw won his 500th game during the 2003 state tournament and was featured on the cover of the best-selling Successful Coaching textbook in 2004.

-East High has the distinction, as of 2005, of holding both the record for longest football winning streak (55 wins from 1965–1971) and longest football losing streak in the state of Iowa (62 games from 1999–2006).
+East High has the distinction, as of 2005, of holding both the record for longest football winning streak (55 wins from 1965 to 1971) and longest football losing streak in the state of Iowa (62 games from 1999 to 2006).
 However, a youth program has generated a newfound interest in and focus on developing football talent in the area.
 Also, the NFL recently made Waterloo the only metro with a population under 300,000 to be named a site of one of their fully funded youth football camps.
 The results of the emphasis on youth football in the area showed when the record losing streak was broken on October 13, 2006, and the 2010 football team made the playoffs for the first time since 1991.
 They continued to struggle, not winning a game from 2012 to 2016.
 This 37-game losing streak was broken with a win on August 25, 2017.

-In the spring of 2021, East began exploring its athletic conference future after – especially in recent seasons – the Trojans consistently ranked near or at the bottom of the Mississippi Valley Conference all-sports rankings as the school’s enrollment declined.
+In the spring of 2021, East began exploring its athletic conference future after – especially in recent seasons – the Trojans consistently ranked near or at the bottom of the Mississippi Valley Conference all-sports rankings as the school's enrollment declined.
 Participation numbers in sports also have decreased, according to district officials.
 In June 2021, the district's school board approved East High's request to move to a new, as-of-yet-unnamed athletic conference, also including 10 current Central Iowa Metro League members, which earlier in 2021 broke off from that league's suburban schools for the same reasons.
 Despite the move, plans would be in place for East to continue its local rivalries with cross-town schools West and Columbus Catholic, and Cedar Falls.